kshurik/rekkobook/docs/chapter2/docker.md

 Here is an example Dockerfile for our project:
 ```
-# sse an official Python image
+# use an official Python image
 FROM python:3.9-slim-buster

 # set variable for working directory